Annapurna Base Camp Trek

 04

-Today, we climb for about an hour to reach Kimrungdanda, enjoying magnificent views of Annapurna South, Hiunchuli, Machhapuchhre (Fishtail), and Gangapurna.
-The trail descends to Kimrung Khola before ascending again to Chhomrong, a village at the base of Hiunchuli (6,441m).
-You can leave excess gear here, as we’ll return to this spot later.
-Overnight in Chhomrong.
+On this day, we begin the Annapurna Base Camp Trek with a climb of about an hour to reach Kimrungdanda, where breathtaking vistas of Annapurna South, Hiunchuli, Machhapuchhre (Fishtail), and Gangapurna unfold.
+The trail then descends to the sparkling Kimrung Khola before ascending again to Chhomrong, a charming village nestled at the base of Hiunchuli (6,441m).
+Here, you can leave any extra gear, as we’ll return later.
+Spend the night immersed in the serene mountain atmosphere of Chhomrong, with panoramic Himalayan views surrounding the village.

 Ghandruk to Chhomrong

-Today, we climb for about an hour to reach Kimrungdanda, enjoying magnificent views of Annapurna South, Hiunchuli, Machhapuchhre (Fishtail), and Gangapurna.
-The trail descends to Kimrung Khola before ascending again to Chhomrong, a village at the base of Hiunchuli (6,441m).
-You can leave excess gear here, as we’ll return to this spot later.
-Overnight in Chhomrong.
+On this day, we begin the Annapurna Base Camp Trek with a climb of about an hour to reach Kimrungdanda, where breathtaking vistas of Annapurna South, Hiunchuli, Machhapuchhre (Fishtail), and Gangapurna unfold.
+The trail then descends to the sparkling Kimrung Khola before ascending again to Chhomrong, a charming village nestled at the base of Hiunchuli (6,441m).
+Here, you can leave any extra gear, as we’ll return later.
+Spend the night immersed in the serene mountain atmosphere of Chhomrong, with panoramic Himalayan views surrounding the village.

 05